 Scores for the USMLE Step 2 exam range from 1 to 300.
 However, a 300 has never been achieved.
 Although scores across steps (such as between Step 1 and Step 2 CK) are not comparable, each step’s exam scores are statistically adjusted so that they are comparable to scores on the same exam over a three- to four-year timeframe.
 Therefore, an examinee’s score can be compared to other examinees’ scores to determine their proficiency on the tested material.

 The minimum passing score for the Step 2 CK is determined by the USMLE Management Committee, which reviews data once every four years to determine if any changes need to be made to the passing score.
 It is important to check the USMLE website for up-to-date information on the clinical knowledge tested and minimum passing test scores.
 At the time of writing this article, the current minimum passing score is 214.
+In 2022 the minimum passing score changed from 209 to 214.
 This typically amounts to answering 60% of the questions on the exam correctly.

 The USMLE program develops a norm table that can be used to determine the percentile of a particular score.
 The norm table is composed of the average score results of first-time test-takers from the US or Canadian LCME-accredited medical school, or international medical schools, over the past three years.
 These tables are updated every year to include the most recent data and average scores.